 - The 16/8 method: Fast for 16 hours and eat only during an 8-hour window.
 For most people, the 8-hour window would be around noon to 8 p.m.
 A study on this method found that eating during a restricted period resulted in the participants consuming fewer calories and losing weight.

-If someone wants to lose weight, they should be aware of everything that they eat and drink each day.
-The most effective way to do this is to log every item that they consume, in either a journal or an online food tracker.
+If someone wants to lose weight, they should be aware of what they eat and drink each day.
+The most effective way to do this is to log these items in either a journal or an online food tracker.

 As most people lead busy lives, they often tend to eat quickly on the run, in the car, working at their desks, and watching TV.
 As a result, many people are barely aware of the food they are eating.